speakupai/audio-processing/README.md

-3. You will see generated audio, spectrogram, and time_series generated in train folder
+3. You will see generated audio, spectrogram, and time_series in tne train folder